netgroup-polito/frog4-sdn-do/README_INSTALL.md

 ## Set up the SDN network

+The SDN domain orchestrator can operate both on a virtual SDN network and on a physical SDN network.

 ### Virtual network
 If you want to deploy the SDN domain orchestrator on a virtual network managed by ONOS, please follow the ONOS+Mininet tutorial available at [Environment setup with Mininet and onos.py](https://wiki.onosproject.org/display/test/Environment+setup+with+Mininet+and+onos.py).